instructor-ai/instructor/docs/blog/posts/validation-part1.md

 A popular way of prompting large language models nowadays is known as chain of thought.
 This involves getting a model to generate reasons and explanations for an answer to a prompt.

 We can utilise pydantic and instructor to perform a validation to check of the reasoning is reasonable, given both the answer and the chain of thought.
 To do this we can't build a field validator since we need to access multiple fields in the model.
 Instead we can use a model validator.
-This allows us to perform a validation using a subset of all the fields in the model.
-Here's an example implementation in Python that checks if a `answer` follows the `chain_of_thought`.

 ```python
 def validate_chain_of_thought(values):